egorshamshura/llvm-solutions/task5-frontend-llvm/README.md

   funcBody;
 }

-Variable declaration (should be in the begging of function):
+Variable declaration (should be in the beginning of function):
 ------------------------------------------------------------
 var id = expression;